Apinan Poshyananda: Career

 Author of Modern Art in Thailand (1992), Western-style Painting and Sculpture in Royal Thai Court (1993).

 Contribution to contemporary art

-Poshyananda eagerly promotes Thai contemporary artists by sending them overseas to participate in such major international art exhibitions.
-With his expertise in art and culture, as well as his great contribution to the art world, he then became an internationally recognized curator.
+According to the cited source, Poshyananda has promoted Thai contemporary artists by supporting their participation in international exhibitions.
+He has also worked as a curator for exhibitions in Thailand and abroad.

 He served as a committee member of the Solomon R. Guggenheim Museum, National Gallery Singapore.
 He is advisor to Thai Beverage Plc, and member Art and Culture Committee at One Bangkok.

 Honors include outstanding researcher, National Research Council of Thailand, Thailand’s Knight Grand Cordon, Sweden’s Order of the Polar Star, Italy’s Order of the Star of Solidarity, and France’s Order of Arts and Letters.